-Mathematics - Numeracy will build on and progress from the numeracy skills you have developed throughout Key Stage 3 and will assess the mathematics that you will need in your everyday life, in the world of work, and in other general curriculum areas.
+Mathematics - Numeracy is a new course from 2015.
+It will build on and progress from the numeracy skills you have developed throughout Key Stage 3 and will assess the mathematics that you will need in your everyday life, in the world of work, and in other general curriculum areas.